simisc/splintr/README.md

 ![](README-unnamed-chunk-5-1.png)

-Alternatively, a new centre can be specified directly in the `splintr()` call.
+Alternatively, an arbitrary "centre" can be specified directly in the `splintr()` call.

 ``` r
 x_centre = 68.45